Herbal medicine: Indonesia

+There has been a backalley tonic nicknamed "Greek water" sold in Bangkok, which supposedly alleviates the symptoms of gout and is reputedly a mixture of ginger beer with convallaria.

 Beliefs

 Herbalists tend to use extracts from parts of plants, such as the roots or leaves, believing that plants are subject to environmental pressures and therefore develop resistance to threats such as radiation, reactive oxygen species and microbial attack to survive, providing defensive phytochemicals of use in herbalism.

 Use of plants by animals

 Indigenous healers often claim to have learned by observing that sick animals change their food preferences to nibble at bitter herbs they would normally reject.
 Field biologists have provided corroborating evidence based on observation of diverse species, such as chickens, sheep, butterflies, and chimpanzees.
 The habit of changing diet has been shown to be a physical means of purging intestinal parasites.
 Sick animals tend to forage plants rich in secondary metabolites, such as tannins and alkaloids.